Sundeved

-Sundeved is a peninsula on the east coast of the Jutland peninsula in south Denmark.
+Sundeved (German: Sundewitt) is a peninsula on the east coast of the Jutland peninsula in south Denmark.
 It lies between Åbenrå Fjord and Als Fjord to the north, Alssund to the east and Flensborg Fjord to the south.
-The westernmost part of the city of Sønderborg is located on the peninsula.
-Most of Sønderborg is on the island of Als.
+The westernmost part of the city of Sønderborg is located on the peninsula, while most of the city lies on the neighboring island of Als.